Haotian2020/github_template/README.md

 ## Further information

-If you would like any further information, please contact venexia.walker@bristol.ac.uk.
+If you would like any further information, please contact haotian.tang@bristol.ac.uk.

 ## Acknowledgements